aljosephson/AREC596_Fall2024/README.md

 # AREC596_Fall2024
 Course website for AREC596 in the Fall of 2024.

-Last update: 27 September 2024.
+Last update: 3 October 2024.

 Class meetings:
 - 30 August: syllabus, book, expectations, objectives